 Marine mammals.
 In the EPO, purse-seine fishermen have learned to take advantage of the association between yellowfin schools and herds of dolphins that is prevalent in the region.
 Fishermen maximize their catches of yellowfin by setting their nets around these associations.
 Mortality of dolphins was very high early on, but the IATTC estimates that it has since the late 1980s declined by 98% after fishermen and scientists developed techniques for releasing the dolphins alive after a set, and retaining the tunas.
 Some scientists believe that there is an un-quantified level of mortality after the sets, caused by stress, and this remains a controversial issue.
-However, based on fishery-independent surveys, the abundance of most dolphin populations in the region is estimated to be either stable or increasing, while a few may be declining.
-The Agreement on the International Dolphin Conservation Program (AIDCP) establishes allowable dolphin mortality limits; current (2011) levels are onefourth of that level.
+Based on fishery-independent surveys, the abundance of most dolphin populations in the region was estimated to be either stable or increasing, while a few may have been declining.
+The last such survey was in 2006 and as a result there is uncertainty in the current status of those populations.
+Thus, the rating for this fishing method has changed from Green to Yellow (November, 2015).
+The Agreement on the International Dolphin Conservation Program (AIDCP) establishes allowable dolphin mortality limits: current (2011) levels are one-fourth of that level.
 There is a 100%-coverage observer program in place for these operations.
 Catches of non-target species in these operations are very small.